puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

     **zip** compression.
   - `timeline` Whether to timeline the parsed data.
 This forces the output format to JSONL and is compatible with [Timesketch](https://timesketch.org/)
   - `endpoint_id` An ID assigned to the endpoint.
 This can be any string value
   - `collection_id` A number assigned to the collection.
-This can be any postive number
+This can be any positive number
   - `output` The output type.
 Values can be: **local**, **aws**, **gcp**, or **azure**
   - `url` The URL associated with either aws, gcp, or azure.
 This is required